Pi4J/pi4j.github.io/content/examples/communityImplementation/prototype-board.md

 gpios to an external Gpio breadboard.

 {{% notice note %}}
-Power off 'sudo shutdown' the Pi prior to making connections.
+Power off the Pi with `sudo shutdown` prior to making connections.
 {{% /notice %}}

 ### Component and wiring